germal/OpenCVB/README.md

 -   Validate that VTK was correctly installed by looking at the OpenCVB/opencv/Build/Bin/Debug

-    -   And make sure that the opencv_viz\* dll’s are present
+    -   Make sure that the opencv_viz\* dll’s are present

 -   In OpenCVB’s VTKDataExample, open the VTK.h file and uncomment the first line “\#define WITH_VTK”